thecodeofdaniel/thecodeofdaniel.github.io/content/projects/osTicket/2-post-install-config/index.md

 ![Help Topics Image](https://i.imgur.com/OB1Db1H.png "Help Topics")

 Now that the configurations have been set in place, I can now utilize osTicket as a proper ticketing system.
-I can create tickets and be able to traige them as if I were in a real environment.
+I can create tickets and be able to treat them as if I were in a real environment.